Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has. – Margaret Mead

 The CREW Trust offers the following field trips for K – 12 students:

-- Walk Through a Watershed Trip (designed with and for Collier County 3rd graders)
+- Walk Through a Watershed Trip (designed with and for Collier County 3rd grade classes)

 - Watershed and Wildlife Walk – adapted for all ages, K-12

-- High School Watershed Trips – Biodiversity, Wetland Ecology, or Fire Ecology
+- High School Watershed Trips – Biodiversity, Wetland Ecology, Fire Ecology, or the Legacy Trip

 - Home school/Specialty Trips – we’ll design for your needs